-There are a lot of things to consider when you think about footwear for kayaking.
-Let’s take a look at what to look for before spending your hard-earned money.
+There are many things to consider when you think about footwear for kayaking.
+Let’s look at what to look for before spending your hard-earned money.

 This is pretty obvious, right?
-You need to have a pair of kayak shoes that are the right size.
-You don’t want to have your foot jammed into a pair of too-small shoes, making for a miserable day on the water.
+You need to have a pair of kayak shoes in the right size.
+You don’t want your foot jammed into a pair of too-small shoes, making for a miserable day on the water.
 This can lead to blisters or cramps in your feet.

-Shoes that are too big are no good either.
+Shoes that are too big are no good, either.
 Remember the scenarios I touched on earlier?
 Imagine walking on a slipper creek or river bottom in shoes that are too big.
 You will be sliding around in the shoes and on the ground.
-Again, you might be looking at blisters, etc. with shoes that are too big.
+Again, you might look at blisters, with shoes that are too big.

 Make sure the fit feels right, snug, but not too snug.
 Different brands run big or small compared to others, so you must find the right size.

-Having a shoe made from the right materials is very important when you will be in and out of the water.
-Neoprene is one of the most commonly used materials in the best shoes for kayaking, for many reasons.
+A shoe made from the right materials is very important when you are constantly in and out of the water.
+For many reasons, neoprene is one of the most commonly used materials in the best shoes for kayaking.
 One benefit of neoprene is that it maintains flexibility in a wide range of temperatures.

 Neoprene is also used for kayak shoes because it is a lightweight material; it is pliable, has insulating properties, and certain forms are waterproof.
 Neoprene can be produced in open-cell or closed-cell forms.